Kevin McReynolds: College

-McReynolds was drafted by the Milwaukee Brewers after his senior year of high school, but chose to attend the University of Arkansas where he played outfielder for the Razorbacks under scholarship.
+McReynolds was drafted by the Milwaukee Brewers after his senior year of high school, but chose to attend the University of Arkansas where he played outfield for the Razorbacks under scholarship.
 At Arkansas, McReynolds proved that the Razorbacks made a good move in giving him that scholarship.
 In his freshman year, McReynolds hit for a .282 batting average with eight home runs and 37 RBIs.
 That year Arkansas came in second in the College World Series in which McReynolds hit for a .566 batting average, with two home runs, two doubles and five RBIs.
 McReynolds got better as his college career progressed.
 In his junior year, McReynolds hit for a .386 batting average with 17 home runs and 57 RBIs as the Razorbacks finished second in the league and received a berth in the NCAA tournament.